Cedar Creek, Texas: Geography and landmarks

 Cedar Creek, Texas, is an unincorporated community in Bastrop County, Texas, United States.
 It is located 11 mi west of Bastrop, the county seat.
 It is at the intersection of Texas State Highway 21 (SH 21) and Farm to Market Road 535 (FM 535), south of the Texas State Highway 71 (SH 71) that connects Bastrop with Austin, the state capital.
 According to the United States Census Bureau, Cedar Creek had a population of 3,154 in the 2020 census.

 Cedar Creek and Bastrop County are situated within the Piney Woods ecosystem.
 The county boasts three public parks, with Cedar Creek Park being the inaugural public park in Bastrop County.
 Acquired from the BISD by county officials in 2008, Cedar Creek Park underwent development and improvements, funded by the Texas Parks and Wildlife Department and the Lower Colorado River Authority (LCRA).
-Encompassing 37 acre, this park offers amenities such as football, soccer, and baseball fields, basketball and sand volleyball courts, a playscape, nature trails, historic sites, picnic tables, and a butterfly garden.
+Encompassing 37 acre, this park offers amenities such as football, soccer, and baseball fields, basketball and sand volleyball courts, 18-hole disc golf course, a playscape, nature trails, historic sites, picnic tables, and a butterfly garden.

 In addition, Cedar Creek is home to McKinney Roughs Nature Park, a 1100 acre nature park and archaeological site with a 17.6 mi trail system.
 Adjacent to the park is the Hyatt Regency Lost Pines Resort and Spa, a 405 acre luxurious resort that shares the Colorado River with McKinney Roughs.
 Along east SH 71 stands Ms. Pearl, recognized as the world's largest squirrel statue, positioned outside a family-owned pecan and gift shop.